Why index funds are the optimal place to start

 With the three models I’ve listed here, note that these are only approximations of the real world.
 “All models are wrong, but some are useful“.
 Specifically for the EMH, markets are not perfectly efficient in the real world.
 However, even if the market is not perfectly efficient, it should still be treated as such.
 This is because academic research has shown inefficiencies are difficult to consistently exploit after costs.

 Now, with all this support for index funds, this isn’t to say that everyone should only use index funds.
-As Malkiel writes, “And if you do decide to alter your portfolio from market weightings, you can do so with much less risk if your active bets are made around a core portfolio that is broadly indexed.”
-Hence, index funds are the optimal place to start.
+However, as Malkiel writes, “And if you do decide to alter your portfolio from market weightings, you can do so with much less risk if your active bets are made around a core portfolio that is broadly indexed.”
+So at the very least, index funds is a good starting point that can be the entirety of your portfolio or be used as a core to be built around.

 So how does one choose an index fund?
 I cover this in my next article: Choosing Index Funds for Australians